Aggressive inline skating: Frames

-Wheels, Anti-Rocker wheels, and Freestyle frame setups
+Wheels, anti-rocker wheels, and freestyle frame setups

-Modern polyurethane skate wheels have been dependent on advancements in the polymer industry.
+Aggressive skate wheels are usually between 54 and 72mm, while anti-rocker wheels are between 40 and 47mm.
 The balance between hardness and grip is the key to an optimum skate wheel.
-Aggressive skate wheels are usually between 54 and 72mm, while anti-rocker wheels are between 40 and 47mm.

-Anti-rocker wheels are small, dense wheels designed for grinding rather than rolling.
-Their small size allows for easier access to the H-block of the frame when installed in the 2nd and 3rd wheel positions.
+Anti-rocker wheels are small, hard wheels designed for grinding rather than rolling.
+Their size allows for easier access to the H-block when installed in the 2nd and 3rd wheel positions.
 Anti-rocker wheels are typically made of high durometer urethane or plastic, allowing them to slide while grinding.
-Despite not rolling on the ground, anti-rockers are capable of rotating should they make contact with hard surfaces; which many find superior to having no wheels in the center positions.
-"Anti-rocker" refers to the inverse size of the 2nd and 3rd wheels compared to the 1st and 4th; whereas a "rockered" wheel setup consists of smaller wheels in the 1st and 4th positions to simulate the curvature of an ice-skate blade.
-Riding without center wheels is known as a "Freestyle" setup, and offers the maximum potential space to grind.
-Anti-Rocker and freestyle setups are generally less maneuverable than flat setups due to a lack of central pivot points under the foot; but make a trade off for increased room to grind.
+Despite not rolling on the ground, anti-rockers are capable of rotating should they make contact with hard surfaces; which many find superior to having no wheels in the center positions (a sliding hazard).
+"Anti-rocker" refers to the inverse size of the second and third wheels compared to the first and fourth; whereas a "rockered" wheel setup consists of smaller wheels in the first and fourth positions to simulate the curvature of an ice-skate blade.
+Riding without center wheels is known as a "freestyle" setup, and offers the maximum potential space to grind.
+Anti-rocker and freestyle setups are generally less maneuverable than flat setups due to a lack of central pivot points under the foot.
+Some frames combine wheels of differing sizes that all make ground contact.

-Tricks

-Aggressive skating tricks have been popularized in the 90's.
-Like in skateboarding they can be divided into manuals, grinds, aerials (flips, grabs) and stalls.

-Grinds

-Grinds can be divided into soul grinds, where one skate is grinding on the soul plate, and groove grinds / slides, where both skates slide on the H-Block / Backslide plate.

-Aerials

-Aerial tricks in Aggressive skating are based on their counterparts in skateboarding and consist of flips and grabs.